 Manage access to channels

-Guests must be invited to join channels inside of Slack.
+Guests must be added to channels in your Slack workspace.
 Here’s how to manage which channels a guest can access:

 From your desktop, click your workspace name in the top left.